 International Women’s Day was established in 1914.
 It was designed as a specific day in which we could recognise and celebrate the plight of women, their achievements, successes and triumphs.
 It is also a time to remember the cultures and societies in which women struggle for independence and equality.
 International women’s Day therefore exists to raise awareness to the gender inequalities that still exist around the world and campaigns for a fairer global society.

-International Women’s Day 2018 is particularly important.
-In 1918 after decades of campaigning for women’s suffrage the Representation of the People Act was passed on the 6th February which granted women over the age of 30 the right to vote.
+In 2018, International Women’s Day marked the centenary anniversary of the women’s suffrage.
+After decades of campaigning the Representation of the People Act was passed on the 6th February which granted women over the age of 30 the right to vote.
 It would be another ten years before all women over the age of 21 were given the same privileged.
-2018 therefore marks the centenary of this truly historic achievement.

 Honouring Women in Textiles